amvtek/EventSource/README.rst

 Note that this package may only be used with in **browser application**.

-If you are using `browserify`_ , if in need to polyfill missing EventSource implementation, you just have to require this package in your main module...
+If you are using `browserify`_ , you just have to require this package in your main module...

 .. code-block:: javascript